Social Realtors on Twitter – Why Protect Your Tweets?

 I noticed the other day a realtor tweeting away but then something strange happened when I went to follow them.
-They had protected tweets.
+This social realtor had protected tweets.
 It got me thinking.
-Why do some people especially those in business protect their tweets?
+Why do some people, especially those in business, protect their tweets?

-Social realtors you think would want everyone to see their tweets, right?
+Social realtors, you think, would want everyone to see their tweets, right?
 That’s one of the benefits of being on Twitter, getting to meet new people.
+But how can you meet new people if your Twitter account is protected and locked tight?

 What are Protected Tweets vs. Public Tweets?